 There are many layers of abstraction when moving applications from on-premise to the cloud.
 We’ve mentioned the simplest step of Infrastructure-as-a-Service, and the furthest step of serverless, but how do we decide where in between to draw the line?
 OSCE have chosen Kubernetes-as-a-service as our abstraction layer.
 We build and test immutable Docker containers, and deploy these to a cloud Kubernetes service.
 Why?
 Well - I put this question to our team and the following gems came back:

 • Container Orchestration Just to point out, we need container orchestration software.
-The real advantage of microservices is that they are deployed separately - all this stuff about the code being modular is not new, even before object-orentation our functions “did one thing and did it well”.
+The real advantage of microservices is that they are deployed separately - all this stuff about the code being modular is not new, even before object-orientation our functions “did one thing and did it well”.
 The separate deployment aspect means you can scale horizontally, you can restart failed instances, you can kill off long-running instances, manage IP addresses.
 You get reliability and efficiency - but you need to automate this process.
 And the market for automating container lifespans is narrow - Kubernetes is the clear choice.

 • Speed to market People are familiar with setting up an environment where you can run Docker containers locally, and if that’s your deployment unit it’s fast to transfer it to your cloud Kubernetes environments.
 You can run pretty much anything in a Docker image, but if you want your old Cobalt code to be serverless you’ll have to rewrite it in another language.

 • Empowerment of Developers It’s not too bad for developers to manage Docker containers.
 There’s a familiar language for defining the container, it’s OS concepts that we know, there are a lot of templates to get started with.
 Kubernetes is another matter - more networking skills are required to configure a Kubernetes cluster that devs may not have.
-It fits nicely with the the desire for a developer to be self-sufficient; “Build apps, not platforms”. (thanks Kevin Rudland for that one)
+It fits nicely with the desire for a developer to be self-sufficient; “Build apps, not platforms”. (thanks Kevin Rudland for that one)

 • Considerable cost savings Kubernetes managed services have bonuses such as you don’t need to run your own Kubernetes master nodes, the service includes this, so you just pay for your workers.
 And enough of the underlying infrastructure is obfuscated from you to allow cloud vendors to provide efficient platforms.